Memphis International Raceway

-Memphis International Raceway (formerly known as Memphis Motorsports Park) was an auto racing park located near the Loosahatchie River in Shelby County, Tennessee, United States, approximately ten miles south of Millington, and a few miles north of the city of Memphis.
+Darana Motorsports Park Millington (formerly known as Memphis International Raceway and Memphis Motorsports Park) is an auto racing park located near the Loosahatchie River in Shelby County, Tennessee, United States, approximately 10 mi south of Millington, and a few miles north of the city of Memphis.

 History

 The Memphis International Raceway (more commonly known as MIR) was founded in 1986 by Ed Gatlin, who along with a group of investors, bought a 400-acre tract of land within the northeastern section of Shelby County, and built a drag strip with an adjacent road course, including a dirt track and a go-kart track.

 The facility opened in 1987 with a drag strip and 1.770 mi road course.
 It includes a 0.750 mi tri-oval short track, built in 1998, which once hosted the NASCAR Nationwide Series and NASCAR Camping World Truck Series, as well as an ASA Late Model Series race.
 The 4400 ft drag strip hosts events such as International Hot Rod Association (IHRA) World Finals and Nitro Jam, Professional Drag Racers Association (PDRA), HOT ROD Power Tour, Super Chevy Show, Fun Ford Series and Mega Mopar Action Series.

-The entire facility was purchased by the Grand Prix Association of Long Beach in 1996, and in 1997, a ¾-mile paved tri-oval was added on the site of the old dirt track, while a new dirt track was built on the site of the former go-kart track.
+The entire facility was purchased by the Grand Prix Association of Long Beach in 1996, and in 1997, a 0.750 mi paved tri-oval was added on the site of the old dirt track, while a new dirt track was built on the site of the former go-kart track.
 The name of the facility was also changed to Memphis Motorsports Park and the tri-oval opened on June 5, 1998.

 The following month, Memphis Motorsports Park was acquired by Dover Motorsports in connection with its purchase of the Grand Prix Association of Long Beach.
 Memphis Motorsports Park closed October 30, 2009, due to lack of finances.
 Its parent company, Dover Motorsports, Inc. announced that it was ceasing all operations at Memphis Motorsports Park and that it would not be promoting any events in Memphis in 2010.
 The Memphis facility was under an agreement of sale to Gulf Coast Entertainment but Gulf Coast was unable to secure financing.
 The track's Camping World Truck Series date was moved to Nashville Superspeedway and its Nationwide Series date to Gateway International Raceway, and later abandoned after a year.
 Dover Motorsports, Inc. auctioned off the complex on December 14, 2010, to Palm Beach International Raceway for $1.9 million.

+Palm Beach International years

 It was announced on January 31, 2011, that the deal between Palm Beach International and Dover Motorsports was finalized, and the track re-opened in April 2011.
 The track was also renamed to Memphis International Raceway, and a new logo was created to reflected the change which adopted a similar theme with its sister track in Palm Beach.
 The track became sanctioned with IHRA, which has held the IHRA Nitro Jam finale at Memphis since 2011.